 Professor Birch stares transfixed at the sight of the titan on his monitor, eyes moving restlessly over it.
-Armor plates cover its body from head to tail, even redder than a crawdaunt shell, and every step of its two massive lower claws seems to rumble the earth.
+Armor plates cover its body from head to tail, even redder than a crawdaunt shell, and every step of its two massive lower claws sends rumbles through the earth.
 It looks like it would more naturally crawl on all fours, but instead it stands with a forward hunch, wide tail beating a secondary rhythm behind it with each stride.
 Though the helicopter is flying high enough to stay safely away from it, he can tell that it’s fast, faster than anything so big has a right to be.
 But that’s not what keeps him watching in horrified fascination.

 When the footage first started airing, Groudon looked a little taller than a house.
 Now it looks as wide as one, and its head would probably tower over his three-story lab… and it’s still growing.
 But that’s not what keeps him breathlessly watching either, even as he feels his home shake around him with the quakes that continue to ripple through the region.